 It is also relevant to consider that in the more recent case of DPP v Shrestha VSCA 364, the Court of Appeal expressed the need to uplift sentences involving digital penetration.
 Common charges that relate to digital penetration are rape and sexual penetration of a minor.

-If you have been charged or are about to be interviewed you should call our office for advice.
+If you have been charged or are about to be interviewed, you should call our office for advice.
 Dribbin & Brown have handled hundreds of cases involving digital penetration.
-Consideration of the finer nuances of the evidence, consideration of what is said on a record of interview and meticulous preparation are all so important to achieving the right outcome.
+Consideration of the finer nuances of the evidence, what is said on a record of interview and meticulous preparation are all crucial to achieving the right outcome.
 If you are facing charges or being asked to attend an interview you should engage our office to assist you.